 The Independent Offices Appropriations Act provides the IRS with legal authority to charge a fee for issuing PTINs.
 The D.C.
 Circuit reviewed its own prior decisions and those of the U.S. Supreme Court and, based on this review, reasoned that the Independent Offices Appropriations Act does not authorize federal agencies to tax, which is a legislative power, but rather to impose reasonable fees for benefits conferred on identifiable beneficiaries.
 According to the court, "[t]o justify a fee under the [Independent Offices Appropriations] Act, then, an agency must show (i) that it provides some kind of service in exchange for the fee, (ii) that the service yields a specific benefit, and (iii) that the benefit is conferred upon identifiable individuals."
 The IRS, the court concluded, had met these requirements with respect to the fee charged for issuing a PTIN.
-The service provided by the IRS is the issuance of the PTIN, a unique identifying number for each tax-return preparer, and the maintenance of the database of PTINs, which enables preparers to use those numbers in place of their Social Security numbers on tax returns.
+The service provided by the IRS is the issuance of the database of PTINs, which enables preparers to use those numbers in place of their Social Security numbers on tax returns.
 This service yields a specific benefit, the court concluded, because it protects a tax-return preparer's identity by allowing the preparer to list the PTIN on returns rather than the preparer's social security number.
-The court also determined that this benefit is conferred upon identifiable individuals because tax-return preparers qualify as identifiable recipients for this purpose.
+The court also determined that this benefit is conferred upon identifiable individuals the preparers qualify as identifiable recipients for this purpose.